GilbertvdB/school_socialmedia/README.md

  - Written tests using Pest.
 In my previous work experience we did not write any test so this is one aspect im still keen on learning and practicing.

 # In progress...
+- Implementing db cache for postsfeed.
-Currently writing and adding proper feature and unit tests.
+- Currently writing and adding proper feature and unit tests.